NCERT Solutions Class 8 Maths Chapter 11 – Free PDF Download

 6. Find the area of a rhombus whose side is 5 cm and whose altitude is 4.8 cm.
 If one of the diagonals is 8 cm long, find the length of the other diagonal.

-Formula for Area of rhombus = Base×Altitude
+The formula for Area of rhombus = Base×Altitude

 Putting values, we have